 It was COLD when we arrived at our friends’ ranch this past weekend.
 But when we blew in, there was a fire blazing in the giant hearth and some kind of amazing wafting from the kitchen.
-I followed my nose to a giant pot of hearty, simmering deliciousness.
+I followed my nose to a giant pot of hearty, simmering white bean soup with all kinds of goodness.
 Carrots, potatoes, onion, italian sausage, garlic and with a perfect amount of spice from a generous hit of toasted red pepper flake, it was wintertime perfection wrapped up in a dutch oven.

 This deliciousness was inspired by a recipe from Shared Appetite.
 (You really should wander over to this guys blog-he’s doing some seriously yummy stuff).
 My soup-queen friend had the genius idea to toast the red pepper flakes to add a serious spice kick and add a squeeze of lemon for serving to brighten all these flavors.
 My version adds a few extra flavor boosters- shallot, a fennel bulb, a few thyme sprigs and hits of both dry white wine and cooking sherry.
 I also double up on the garlic.
 If you have learned nothing else about me by now – it should be this.
 1. There is no such thing as too much garlic and 2.
 If there is ever an opportunity to add booze to food….

 I also prefer to use red potatoes in soups and stews.
 They tend to hold their shape better over time rather than disintegrating into your stew.

 As previously discussed, I have a large freezer full of venison, including Italian Venison Sausage, so that’s what I use.
 If you don’t happen to have a freezer full, just use regular Italian sausage.
 But if you are a hunter or are married to one- call your processor quick and tell them you want some of that venison made into Italian sausage- it is absolutely fantastic in soups.